scrtdd

 Unit: km

-Horizontal axis length (km) of the outermost boundary.
-Each inner concentric layer axis will be of size/2 of the previous one.
-Please, note that the horizontal axis size is half of the vertical one.
+Maximum distance between an event and its neighbouring events.
+If ‘numEllipsoids’ is greater than 0, this value is the horizontal axis length (km) of the outermost boundary.
+Each inner concentric layer axis will be half of the previous one.
+The vertical axis is twice as long as the horizontal ones.
 Default is 5.

 profile.$name.doubleDifferenceSystem.eventPairSelection.multiEvent.numEllipsoids